 How to make extra contributions

-If you’re looking to put more money into your super on top of the mandatory Superannuation Guarantee payment (9.5% of your ordinary earnings) from your employer, you have a couple of options: pre-tax (concessional) contributions and post-tax (non-concessional) contributions.
+If you’re looking to put more money into your super on top of the mandatory Superannuation Guarantee payment (10% of your ordinary time earnings) from your employer, you have a couple of options: pre-tax (also known as 'concessional') contributions and post-tax (also known as 'non-concessional') contributions.

 A pre-tax superannuation contribution lets you put a portion of your salary into your super before income tax is applied to your pay.
 The compulsory super contributions made by your employer are one form of pre-tax contributions.

-Salary sacrificing is a relatively common method of making pre-tax super contributions.
-It involves forming an arrangement with your employer to have a percentage of your income “sacrificed” into your superannuation account instead of your pay check.
+Salary sacrificing is a relatively common method of making extra pre-tax super contributions.
+It involves forming an arrangement with your employer to have a portion (in addition to the 10% super guarantee payments) of your income paid into your superannuation account.

-One advantage of salary sacrificing is that it can offer a reduction in how much tax you pay.
+One advantage of salary sacrificing is that it may reduce how much tax you pay.
 The salary that goes into your super is generally taxed at 15% however you might pay an additional 15% tax if you’re a high income earner.
 A total tax of 30%, if you’re a high income earner, may very well be less than your usual income tax rate.
 Plus, the more super you put into your account, the more you’ll be reducing your taxable income.

-An after-tax or non-concessional superannuation contribution is taken out of your pay check.
-In other words, this kind of contribution comes out of the wages you receive after income tax has been applied.
+An after-tax or non-concessional superannuation contribution is a contribution that comes out of your take-home pay.
+For example, your wage after income tax has been applied.

 After-tax superannuation contributions are not taxed in your superannuation fund and any contributions you make will be paid out tax-free when you access your super in the future.

-You might have some spare cash or you may have received a bonus at work – whatever the case, you can easily contribute this money to your super account.
+You might have some spare cash or you may have received a bonus at work – whatever the case, you can easily contribute this money to your super account to help improve your retirement outlook.

 ASFA CEO Dr Martin Fahy echoes this idea, saying, “As tempting as it can be to splurge your tax refund on short-term indulgences, it really makes sense to set it aside for your future, via super.
 You’ll get a better return on your tax return.”

-If you’re aged 65 to 74, you’ll need to meet the requirements of a work test in order to keep making personal contributions.
-This involves proving that you have worked for at least 40 hours over 30 consecutive days in the financial year that you make the contributions.
+Currently if you’re aged 67 to 74, you may need to meet the requirements of a work test in order to keep making personal contributions.
+This involves working for at least 40 hours over 30 consecutive days in the financial year that you make the contributions.
+However, in its 2021-2022 Federal Budget, the government announced it intends to abolish this work test rule from 1 July 2022.

 You will also need to meet the following criteria: